 Background: There are believed to be several risk factors affecting the prognosis of breast cancer through their effect on the growth rate of tumour.
-In the present study, we investigated ER, PR, HER2, Ki-67 and TP53 as well-known biomarkers, particularly in breast cancer prognosis, associated with age.
+In the present study, we investigated estrogen receptor (ER), progesterone receptor (PR), human epidermal growth factor receptor 2 (HER2), Ki-67, and tumor protein P53 (TP53) as well-known biomarkers, particularly in breast cancer prognosis, associated with age.

 Results: The most prevalent type of cancer in both groups was found to be invasive ductal carcinoma.
 The major method of treatment was modified radical mastectomy.
-According to our observations, grade 3 breast cancer was more common in group I. Lymph node involvement significantly increased in group I while oestrogen and progesterone receptor expressions were less in this group.
-HER2, TP53 and Ki-67 oncogenes were overexpressed in group I compared to group II.
+According to our observations, grade 3 breast cancer was more common in group I. Lymph node involvement significantly increased in group I, while oestrogen and progesterone receptor expressions were less in this group.
+HER2, TP53, and Ki-67 oncogenes were overexpressed in group I compared with group II.

 Conclusion: Expression of HER2, TP53, and Ki-67 biomarkers and a reduction in the number of hormonal receptors in younger patients (<40YO) indicated that breast cancer might be more invasive in younger women with breast cancer and therefore, they might have poorer prognosis and less favourable outcomes.